joshelvn11/Kyle-s-Game/README.md

 #### Ending The Game

-At the end of the third round the each team's score over the course of the three rounds are added together to decide an overall winner.
+A~At the end of the third round the each team's score over the course of the three rounds are added together to decide an overall winner.

+## Design

+The design and prototype was first created in Figma, the original design filed used can be found here

 ## Features